gjpelletier/delta_method/README.md

 by Greg Pelletier (gjpelletier@gmail.com)

-We introduce the following two new new functions to estimate confidence intervals and prediction intervals for nonlinear regression:
+We introduce the following new functions to estimate confidence intervals and prediction intervals for nonlinear regression, and plot contours of scaled Kernel Density Estimates (KDE):

 - **delta_method**
 - **parametric_bootstrap**
+- **kdeplot**

-The first step before using either of these two new functions is to find the optimum parameter values and the parameter covariance matrix.
+The first step before using the delta_method or parametric_bootstrap functions is to find the optimum parameter values and the parameter covariance matrix.
 This step can be done using MATLAB's nlinfit, or Python's scipy opt.curve_fit or lmfit.

 The second step is to estimate the confidence intervals and prediction intervals using our new delta_method or parametric_bootstrap functions.
 We also show how to use the parametric_bootstrap function as an alternative to linear approximations to estimate confidence intervals of the nonlinear regression model parameters.

-In addition to the delta_method and parameteric_boostrap functions, this module also contains the following function to make bivariate Kernel Density Estimate (KDE) plots using scaled or unscaled values of KDE:

-- **kdeplot**

-## Installation for MATLAB

-Download the delta_method.m and parametric_boostrap.m files from this github repository (https://github.com/gjpelletier/delta_method) or MATLAB File Exchange and copy them to your working directory or session search path folder.<br>

 ## Installation for Python, Jupyter Notebook, and Google Colab